0alter0/translator/README.md

 If you'd like to check what it has been translated into, open Inspect, and go into network.

+Difference between legacy and new?
+The difference is one (legacy) makes some decent amount of sense, while the other (new) is basically schizophrenic.
+The results are so bad, 9/10 you're gonna get something like "And then the jjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjjJJJJJJJJJJJJJJ."

+Yes, this is kinda funny, although I personally use Legacy Speed, as it's fast, makes sense, but still weird.

 # Todo

 - [x] Add seeds